 Funds available: Individual grants of up to $10,000 will be funded

 The University of Waterloo is part of the United Nations Women’s HeForShe campaign, a global effort that invites men and boys to work with women and girls, as equal partners, in advancing gender equity.
 As part of the campaign, the UN Women launched the 10x10x10 IMPACT framework, which involves 10 corporations, 10 governments, and 10 universities.

 As part of our involvement in the 10x10x10 IMPACT framework, Waterloo has made three specific commitments to address gender equity on campus:

-- Commitment 2: Enhance female faculty representation to drive towards parity in the
+- Commitment 2: Enhance female faculty representation to drive toward parity in the future

 - Commitment 3: Advance women into positions that lead the university